Almost a quarter of global consumers are cutting down their meat intake, according to a new report.

 In the report, 23 percent of those surveyed reported that the main driver of reducing meat intake is because they wanted to have a healthier lifestyle.

-Among the people across the globe who believed their actions can impact the world, Japanese consumers were ranked the lowest – with 25 percent agreeing.
+Among the people who believed their actions can impact the world, Japanese consumers were ranked the lowest – with 25 percent agreeing.

 But while the company says attitudes on sustainability in Japan are ‘low’, it is confident younger generations will help boost it.
 This is because they are ‘more aware’ of global and environmental issues.